Section

 Episode 10 - Keratoconus - Screening, surgery and saving sight

-Early keratoconic corneal changes can start even before the age of 10 and those that are at risk are mostly not detected until the condition is moderately advanced.
-The only way to pick these patients up early is to routinely screen for keratoconus in the young population at their routine eye examinations and it could be as easy as using an autorefractor.
-Hear more about the detection and management of keratoconus as Michelle Hanratty talks to Optometrist, Yahya Vali and Consultant Ophthalmologist, Damian Lake.
+Early keratoconic corneal changes can start before the age of ten, yet many at-risk individuals remain undiagnosed until the disease has progressed to a moderate stage.
+The only way to detect these patients early is through routine keratoconus screening during standard eye examinations in young people — a process that could be as simple as using an autorefractor.
+Hear more about the detection and management of keratoconus with Yahya and consultant ophthalmologist Damian Lake.

 Subscribe to the series on your preferred podcast player so you don’t miss an episode.
 You can access all episodes of Sound Optometry here.